dreamportdev/Osdev-Notes/04_Scheduling/04_Locks.md

 }
 ```

 What would we expect to see on the serial output?
-We dont know!
+We don't know!
 It's essentially non-deterministic, since we can't know how these will be scheduled.
 Each thread may get to write the full string before the other is scheduled, but more like they will get in the way of each other.

 ![Tasks execution sequence](/Images/taskssequence.png)